Dead-Doctor/ctm-generator/README.md

 A Generator for connected Minecraft textures

-- Note: This Program is optimized for Windows
+- Note: This Program is optimized for Windows only